percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. warning::

-   |xtrabackup| does not copy the keyring file into the backup directory.
+   *Percona XtraBackup* does not copy the keyring file into the backup directory.
 To prepare the backup, you must copy the keyring file manually.

 .. rubric:: Preparing the Backup

-|xtrabackup| reads the keyring_file component configuration from ``xtrabackup_component_keyring_file.cnf``.
+*Percona XtraBackup* reads the keyring_file component configuration from ``xtrabackup_component_keyring_file.cnf``.
 You must specify the keyring_file data path if the ``keyring-file-data`` is not located in the attribute ``PATH`` from the xtrabackup_component_keyring_file.cnf.

 The following is an example of adding the location for the keyring-file-data: